Not every visitor landing on your site is doing so with the intent of purchase. Every visitor has their own unique buying journey.

 - Product availability schema

-Pro tip: use Google Structured Data Markup Helper to quickly markup your category and product pages.
+Pro tip: Use Google Structured Data Markup Helper to quickly markup your category and product pages.

-16) Set the canonical tag
+c) Set the canonical tag

 Canonical tags indicate to search engines the URL to index, providing a straightforward way to deal with URL variations’ duplicate content.

-Pro tip: set the canonical tags on the https URLs.
+Pro tip: Set the canonical tags on the HTTPS URLs.

-17) Build quality links
+d) Build quality links

 Building quality links to your website and listing it on popular business directories is the surest way to dominate the organic competition.
-But sadly, building backlinks is not as easy as it sounds.
+And getting it wrong could jeopardize your entire SEO efforts.